PeterGrillot/webgen/README.md

     <img src="./webgen-logo.png" alt="Image" width="256"/>
 </p>

 Build websites like it's 2004.
-Create super simple web pages using `Markdown`.
-Also comes with templating via `ejs`.
+Create super simple web pages using (Markdown)[https://www.markdownguide.org/] and/or HTML.
+Comes with templating via `ejs`.
 Built with node and typescript, it's perfect for github pages or simple resume sites!

 This is pretty bare-bones and does _yet_ not include:

 - typescript support
 - CSS preprocessing

 So keep it simple!
 Or expand this!
 You can use Javascript directly in `.ejs` files.
-YOu can also dig into the `build.ts` and hijack the `copyDir` to add any preprocess stuff.
-Hack away 🤓
+You can also dig into the `build.ts` and hijack the `copyDir` to add any preprocess stuff.
+Hack away 🤓!!

+## Demo

+Check out [these cool pages](https://petergrillot.github.io/webgen) built with just `Markdown` and some `html`.

 ### Config